dasch-swiss/dsp-api/docs/src/sphinx/03-knora-api-server/api_v2/ontology-information.rst

 An ontology can be created or updated only by a system administrator, or by a project administrator in the ontology's project.

-Ontology updates always use the default schema.
+Ontology updates always use the complex schema.

 Creating a New Ontology
 ^^^^^^^^^^^^^^^^^^^^^^^